pgailinas/videoqa-representation-comparison/docs/06_Generate_CLIP_Video_Representations.md

 ## Purpose

-This notebook generates reusable pretrained CLIP video representations for the NExT-QA videos referenced by the project annotation dataset.
+This notebook generates pretrained CLIP video representations for the NExT-QA videos referenced by the project annotation dataset.
 These standardized `clip_video` representations provide the video representation source for CLIP-based representation VideoQA experiments.

 For each selected video, the notebook uniformly samples representative frames, generates normalized frame-level embeddings using a pretrained CLIP image encoder, mean-pools the frame embeddings, and normalizes the resulting video-level representation.